-The Story of Dr. David Bronner, RSA, Robert Trent Jones Golf Courses
+The story of Dr. David Bronner, RSA, Robert Trent Jones golf courses

 The crown jewel may very well be the Ross Bridge course and Ross Bridge Renaissance Resort Hotel and Spa.
 This Hoover location attracts national conventions and has spawned one of the premier residential neighborhoods in the state.
 Ross Bridge is home to a good many of the young physicians and medical specialists from UAB.

 Steve Flowers is Alabama’s leading political columnist.
-His weekly column appears in over 60 Alabama newspapers.
+His weekly column appears in more than 60 Alabama newspapers.
 He served 16 years in the state legislature.
 Steve may be reached at www.steveflowers.us.

 Post a comment as